 Let Girling Law help you speed the eviction process along and possibly even save you money.
 We know the eviction process cold!
 We know which Judges to avoid.
 By doing as many evictions as Girling Law does, we are a familiar face to your local eviction Judges.
 You want an attorney on your side who has a reputation for knowing Texas eviction law inside and out!
 You also want your tenant to know that you’ve pulled out the big guns.
 A local, law firm that is dedicated to representing the interests of independent rental owners.

-Would you like a FREE consultation with an Irving eviction attorney?
+Would you like a Free Consultation (Landlords Only) with an Irving eviction attorney?

 Give us a call TODAY at (214) 495-1710

 There are several things that make Irving, Texas evictions different.
 The Judge you select or are assigned can make a huge difference in your eviction experience.
 Also, some of the procedures relating to evictions in Irving are different.
 State law governs the legal procedures.
 However, this law does not cover every procedure relating to evictions.
 There are operational procedures that vary from county to county.

 The city of Irving is entirely located within Justice of the Peace precinct 4.
 The Dallas County Justice of the Peace Precinct 4 includes two Justices of the Peace.
 These two Justices of the Peace have what attorneys refer to as “concurrent” jurisdiction.
 This means both Judges serve the entire City of Irving.
 As long as your rental property is located within the City of Irving, you can choose either of the Justices of the Peace.
 One of these two Justices of the Peace has an excellent reputation in the Dallas legal community.
 This Judge holds landlords accountable, but is very fair.
 As long as you do what you are supposed to do, you can expect a judgment as long as Texas law clearly establishes your right to one.
 You need to avoid the other Justice of the Peace.

 The Dallas County Eviction Appeal Process